go-fork/providers/README.md

 [![GoDoc](https://godoc.org/github.com/go-fork/providers?status.svg)](https://godoc.org/github.com/go-fork/providers)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A collection of modular Go service providers for the [PAMM Framework](https://github.com/go-fork/pamm).
+A collection of modular Go service providers for the [Fork Framework](https://github.com/go-fork).
 Each provider is a standalone module that can be used independently or in combination with other providers.

 ## Available Providers